jbarrieault/bubble-textarea/README.md

 A dynamic height textarea component for [Bubble Tea](https://github.com/charmbracelet/bubbletea) applications.

-This component extends the functionality of [charmbracelet/bubbles](https://github.com/charmbracelet/bubbles) textarea wih support for dynamic height.
+This component extends the functionality of [charmbracelet/bubbles](https://github.com/charmbracelet/bubbles) textarea with support for dynamic height.
 The textarea automatically grows and shrinks in height based on its content, respecting a configurable maximum height.

 ## Usage